DigitalPublishingToolkit/Money-Lab-Reader/md/0_3-IntrofinalMC.md

 ### Geert Lovink and Nathaniel Tkacz {.author}

-> The best way to rob a bank is to design a currency
+> The best way to rob a bank is to design a currency.
 >
 > – Johan Sjerpstra